 Life Line Screening utilises state-of-the-art Doppler colour flow ultrasound technology.
 You can count on this equipment to produce accurate, reliable images for the following conditions:

 - Carotid artery disease screening

 These tests are conducted by pricking the soft pad of the finger and taking a few drops of blood.
-The instruments we use to perform the blood screenings are CE-approved, lab-accurate, and are used throughout the country in clinics, chemists and other testing environments.
-Results are provided in a matter of minutes.
+The instruments we use to perform the blood screenings are CE-approved, lab-accurate and used throughout the country in clinics, chemists and other testing environments.
+All blood test results are provided in a matter of minutes.

 Life Line Screening offers the following blood tests:

 - Complete lipid panel screening — Measures total cholesterol, HDL ("good" cholesterol), LDL ("bad" cholesterol), and triglycerides to give your total cholesterol score.

 - Glucose screening — Measures blood sugar levels to assess type 2 diabetes risk.

 - Elevated liver enzymes (ALT/AST) screening — Measures levels of ALT and AST liver enzymes, an indicator of liver injury.

 - Creatinine screening - Assesses how well your kidneys are functioning.